bernardopires/django-tenant-schemas/README.markdown

 Using django-tenant-schemas
 -------------------

 Creating a Tenant works just like any other model in django.
-Following our previous example,
+The first thing we should do is to create the `public` tenant to make our main website available.
+We'll use the previous model we defined for `Client`.

     from customer.models import Client

-    tenant = Client(domain_url='tenant.my-domain.com', # don't add www here!
-                    schema_name='tenant1',
-                    name='Fonzy Tenant',
-                    paid_until='2014-12-05',
-                    on_trial=True)
-    tenant.save() # syncdb automatically called, your tenant is ready to be used!

 	# create your public tenant
     tenant = Client(domain_url='my-domain.com', # don't add www here!
                     schema_name='public',
                     name='Schemas Inc.',
                     paid_until='2016-12-05',
                     on_trial=False)
     tenant.save()

+Now we can create our first real tenant.

+    from customer.models import Client

+	# create your first real tenant
+    tenant = Client(domain_url='tenant.my-domain.com', # don't add www here!
+                    schema_name='tenant1',
+                    name='Fonzy Tenant',
+                    paid_until='2014-12-05',
+                    on_trial=True)
+    tenant.save() # sync_schemas automatically called, your tenant is ready to be used!

-Because you have the tenant middleware installed, any request made to `tenant.my-domain.com` will now automatically set the schema to `tenant1` and the tenant will be made available at `request.tenant`.
+Because you have the tenant middleware installed, any request made to `tenant.my-domain.com` will now automatically set your PostgreSQL's `search_path` to `tenant1` and `public`, making shared apps available too.
+The tenant will be made available at `request.tenant`.
 By the way, the current schema is also available at `connection.get_schema()`, which is useful, for example, if you want to hook to any of django's signals.

 Any call to the methods `filter`, `get`, `save`, `delete` or any other function involving a database connection will now be done at the tenant's schema, so you shouldn't need to change anything at your views.